vatpac-technology/sops/docs/terminal/eastsale.md

     While ESA is responsible for the airspace from `SFC` above YWSL, they have **no jurisdiction** over the runways, taxiways, or apron areas on the aerodrome itself.

 ##### Departures
 Outbound aircraft will report when taxiing for departure to **ES TCU**.
 Controllers shall issue the aircraft with a squawk code and a traffic statement regarding any aircraft operating on, or shortly to land at, the aerodrome.

+IFR aircraft should generally be cleared via a visual departure in VMC or via the Radar SID otherwise.

 !!! note
     Both VFR and IFR aircraft require a clearance to operate in Class C airspace.
 The examples below show an IFR aircraft departing.